Wooden Katana( Full Guide)

 Find the middle of the Ito to start to practice the technique.
 The wrapping technique starts at the sword hilt and the handle, with both hands in the middle of the Ito.

-Starting from the side of the katana that is away from the body, when the short sword side is sheathed, place both hands in the center of the Ito on that side, flush both hands up against the hilt spacer, and wrap both ends around to the other side.
+Start by placing both hands in the center of the Ito on the side of the katana opposite the body, with the short sword side sheathed.
+Ensure both hands are flush against the hilt spacer, and then wrap both ends around to the other side.

-The trick to the wrap, which creates the diamond pattern, happens at this point.
+The trick to the wrap, which creates the diamond pattern, occurs at this point.
 Take one of the two ends of the Ito and twist it 360 degrees.

-Then lay it against the handle of the katana and hold it there.
-Then do the same with the other end, overlapping the twist over the first.
+Then, lay it against the katana’s handle and hold it there.
+Then, do the same with the other end, overlapping the twist over the first.

-The ends are then wrapped around the handle to the other side, where the process is repeated.
-Keep wrapping in this manner, down the handle’s full length, until the pommel cap is reached.
+Wrap the ends around the handle to the other side, and then repeat the process.
+Continue wrapping in this manner down the full length of the handle until reaching the pommel cap.

-On each twist, alternate which of the ends is twisted first.
-Keep the Ito as tight as possible throughout this process, with each wrap snug against the previous one.
+Alternate which of the ends is twisted first with each twist.
+Maintain the Ito as tight as possible throughout the process, ensuring that each wrap is snug against the previous one. the Ito as tight as possible throughout this process, with each wrap snug against the previous one.

 Once the pommel cap is reached, it is time to tie off the Ito.
 This essentially consists of sticking the ends of the Ito under the wrap in a particular manner.
 It is best to see a video of how this is done rather than try to understand it from my explanation.